Skip to main content

 A Growing Need for Disaster Management Professionals

+There is also a significant risk of extreme weather patterns.
 These weather events will threaten people’s lives, disrupt communities, and destroy property.
-To what extent?
-It is hard to know, but with careful planning, disaster management professionals can help communities implement measures that lessen the damage these natural disasters will inevitably cause.
+It is hard to know to what extent, but with careful planning, disaster management professionals can help communities implement measures that lessen the damage these natural disasters will inevitably cause.

 The world has already seen examples of dramatic weather patterns in recent years: